Sarayu30/cohere-chatbot-cpp/README.md

 - **Building and Running the Program**: Provides steps to clone, compile, and run the program.
 - **Example Usage**: Demonstrates how the chatbot works with example input and output.
 - **Troubleshooting**: Offers helpful suggestions for fixing common issues.
-- **License and Acknowledgements**: Includes licensing information and credits.

 This structure should be easy for anyone to follow when setting up and running the project from GitHub.